Reading time: 5 minutes

 Another issue is checking the vocabulary in a dictionary in case you are really stuck about the meaning of some sentences or idiom.
 So ta-da!

-No dictionary necessary: Each story is broken down with French and English Glossary.
+No dictionary necessary: Each story/reading lesson is broken down with French and English Glossary.
 See example below;

 “Même si Laura est trop mauvaise cuisinière.
 Elle ne souhaite pas rater l’occasion de revoir toute sa famille.
 Elle réfléchit beaucoup mais ne trouve pas de solution.

-Never forget the vocabulary again: Vocabulary recap at the end of the book and each chapter.
+Never forget the vocabulary again: Vocabulary recap at the end of each lesson.

 Practice your writing: Try to make your own summary.
 Compare it with an example for each chapter;

-Variety of situations: 7 stories about Travelling, Cooking, Shopping, Love, School, Relationship
+Variety of situations: Themes revolve around topics such as Travelling, Cooking, Shopping, Love, School, Relationships, and more.

 Diverse Grammar structure and vocab: A good mix of dialogue and description.
 Improve your reading comprehension for newspaper articles, but also French spoken in the street.